Home » Blogs » Jim Corbett National Park Named After a British (Man Eaters of Kumaon)

 Jim Corbett National Park Named After a British (Man Eaters of Kumaon)

 Why is Jim Corbett National Park, which is India’s most popular and oldest wildlife park, named after a British man?
-That’s one intriguing question to ask.
-It lies in the heart of Uttarakhand, near the town of Ramnagar, and was established in the year 1936.
-But the answer to that question lies in a mix of transformation, conservation, and a unique individual who came beyond the colonial boundaries to become India’s most respected and celebrated Wildlife Pioneers.
-Also, don’t forget to Visit Jungle Revives YouTube Channel to watch exciting wildlife videos.
+The answer to that question lies in a mix of transformation, conservation, and a unique individual who came beyond the colonial boundaries to become India’s most respected and celebrated Wildlife Pioneers.

-Who Was Jim Corbett: The Legacy Behind Jim Corbett National Park?
+Who Was Jim Corbett: The Indian Wildlife Legend?

 The early life of Edward’s childhood was spent between the cool hills of Nainital and the Warmer Plains of Kaladhungi.
 It was because of this upbringing that he developed a deep connection and knowledge of local forests and wildlife.
 Jim also got to know a lot about the people who lived in these jungles alongside nature.